ELEC ENG 3033 - Signal Processing

 General Course Information

-Course Code ELEC ENG 3033 Course Signal Processing Coordinating Unit School of Electrical & Electronic Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ELEC ENG 2007, MATHS 2201, MATHS 2202 Course Description Discrete time (DT) signals; DT Linear Shift Invariant (LSI) systems; Fourier transforms; Fourier analysis for discrete time systems: DT Fourier series, DT Fourier transform, discrete Fourier transform, spectral leakage, frequency resolution, non-parametric spectral estimation.
-Digital filtering principles; Digital filter design; Statistical signal processing fundamentals; Practical signal processing skills in MATLAB; Applications example of digital signal processing: digital radio techniques.
+Course Code ELEC ENG 3033 Course Signal Processing Coordinating Unit School of Electrical & Electronic Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Assumed Knowledge ELEC ENG 2007, MATHS 2201, MATHS 2202 Course Description Discrete time (DT) signals; DT Linear Shift Invariant (LSI) systems; Fourier transforms; Fourier analysis for discrete time systems: DT Fourier series, DT Fourier transform, discrete Fourier transform, spectral leakage, frequency resolution, non-parametric spectral estimation.
+Digital filtering principles; Digital filter design; Statistical signal processing fundamentals; Practical signal processing skills in MATLAB; Applications example of digital signal processing: digital radio techniques, image compression.

 Course Coordinator: Dr Brian NgCourse Co-ordinator & lecturer: Dr. Brian Ng

 Office: Ingkarni Wardli 3.35

 Lecturer: Assoc.Prof.
 Mathias Baumert

 Administrative Enquiries: Office of the School of Electrical & Electronic Engineering, Room 3.26, Level 3, Ingkarni Wardli

 The full timetable of all activities for this course can be accessed from Course Planner.